H-MOVE-LAB/icd_head_app/README.md

 Welcome to the `icd_head_app` repository!
 This repository contains a basic example of a Python application for the estimation of initial contacts from acceleration and angular velocity data recorded by a Head Inertial Measurement Unit (H-IMU).
 Raw data is preprocessed in Matlab, while inference is performed in Python by a Temporal Convolutional Network (TCN) trained with over 100.000 gait cyles in both structured and real-world conditions!

+This project is based on [my-gait-events-tcn](https://github.com/rmndrs89/my-gait-events-tcn.git).
+The code for training (not included in the current project) and evaluating the model was adapted from the referenced repository.

 ## References
 <a id="1">[1]</a>
 P. Tasca, F. Salis, S. Rosati, G. Balestra, A. Cereatti,